UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_2_MVVM/anonymous-functions.md

 [Prev](README.md)

-# Anonymous Methods and Lambda
+# Delegates, Anonymous Functions and Lambdas
-[C# has a bit of a history](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/statements-expressions-operators/anonymous-functions#the-evolution-of-delegates-in-c) when it comes to anonymous functions and lambdas.
+[C# has a bit of history](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/statements-expressions-operators/anonymous-functions#the-evolution-of-delegates-in-c) when it comes to delegates, anonymous functions and lambda's.
 You may have heard the terms `Action`, `Delegate`, `Anonymous Function`, `Func`, `Lambda` or `Closure`.
-You may encounter any of these terms and it can be quite confusing.
+These are all closely related (even logically equivalent), but you may encounter any of these terms and it can be quite confusing.
 As C# evolved, new syntax was introduced to help code become more expressive and concise.
-The older syntax was kept for backwards compatibility.
+The older syntax was kept presumably for backwards compatibility.

+## CODE EXAMPLES
 [The examples in this section can be found here](/code/Chapter2/AnonymousFunctions)

 ## Delegates (C# v1)
-From the Microsoft documentation:
+We begin with a quote from the Microsoft documentation:

 > A delegate is a type that represents references to methods with a particular parameter list and return type.

 Source: https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/delegates/index

+If you're a C or C++ programmer, this is somewhat akin to function pointers only with extra safety and a few additional features.
+Put simply, they are a way to pass **blocks of code** (plus associated data) to and from different parts of your application, as if you were moving data.

+You can even consider such blocks of code (delegate type) as a data structure and treat it like any other.
+You can assign it to a property or variable, pass to a method or return from a method.

+Why would you want to do this?
+That would probably need a very long answer but I'll try and give some examples here.

-To declate a delegate type, you might write something such as:
+First of all, to declate a delegate _type_, you might write something such as:

 ```C#
 delegate int DoMath(int a, int b);